Checklist: 6 to-dos for after a move

 3. Update your budget

 Are there new expenses at your new home that you need to account for?
-Depending on where you’re moving from and moving to, you may have new monthly expenses like a lawncare or snow removal service, or you may need to purchase some additional tools or equipment to maintain your home.
+Depending on where you’re moving from and moving to, you may have new monthly expenses like lawncare or snow removal service, or you may need to purchase some additional tools or equipment to maintain your home.
 Or maybe your commuting and entertainment costs will go up or down if your proximity to work or social activities has changed.

 4. Secure your home's exterior entrances